vijaikodi/choco-packages/README.md

 ## Environment Variables
 The workflow uses a few environment variables, which you should ensure are set correctly in your GitHub repository's settings:

- - APPTOKEN: This is the GitHub API token with the necessary permissions to push packages to GitHub Packages.
+ - `APPTOKEN`: This is the GitHub API token with the necessary permissions to push packages to GitHub Packages.
 It should be stored as a GitHub Secret.
- - OWNER: The username or organization name on GitHub that owns the package repository.
+ - `OWNER`: The username or organization name on GitHub that owns the package repository.
 It is used for authentication and setting up the Chocolatey source.

 ## Modifying the Workflow

 If you need to modify the workflow to suit your needs, here are the key parts you might want to change:

-   1. Change the trigger: If you want to trigger the workflow on different paths or branches, modify the on.push section.
+   1. Change the trigger: If you want to trigger the workflow on different paths or branches, modify the `on.push` section.
-   2. Change the Chocolatey source URL: If you're pushing to a different repository or source, you can change the https://nuget.pkg.github.com/vijakodi/index.json URL to your desired source.
+   2. Change the Chocolatey source URL: If you're pushing to a different repository or source, you can change the `https://nuget.pkg.github.com/vijakodi/index.json` URL to your desired source.
-   3. Change package details: If you're using a different way to generate the .nupkg file or need to modify the packaging process, you can edit the Pack and Push Chocolatey Packages step.
+   3. Change package details: If you're using a different way to generate the `.nupkg` file or need to modify the packaging process, you can edit the `Pack and Push Chocolatey Packages` step.

 ## Conclusion
 This workflow helps automate the process of packaging and pushing Chocolatey packages to GitHub Packages.
-By simply modifying the chocolateyInstall.ps1 file in any package folder, you can trigger the workflow to create and deploy the updated package.
+By simply modifying the `chocolateyInstall.ps1` file in any package folder, you can trigger the workflow to create and deploy the updated package.

-For any additional changes or further customization of the workflow, you can modify the choco_package job in the chocolatey_package_deployment.yml file.
+For any additional changes or further customization of the workflow, you can modify the `choco_package` job in the `chocolatey_package_deployment.yml` file.